 It’s easy to confuse atrial fibrillation (AFib) with what’s called supraventricular tachycardia (SVT).
-After all, both have to do with your heart rate and both originate in the upper chambers of your heart.
+After all, both have to do with your heart rate and both start in the upper chambers of your heart.
 But they’re actually quite different.
-Atrial fibrillation (AFib) is a heart rhythm problem where your heart’s upper chambers (the atria) beat irregularly.
-Supraventricular tachycardia (SVT) is a fast heart rate that begins in your atria due to abnormal electrical connections in your heart.
+AFib is a heart rhythm problem where your heart’s upper chambers (the atria) beat irregularly.
+But SVT is a fast heart rate that begins in your atria due to abnormal electrical connections in your heart.

 Besides age, there are other risk factors for AFib: